XRPLF/xrpl-dev-portal/content/concepts/accounts/cryptographic-keys.md

 In the XRP Ledger, a digital signature _authorizes_ a [transaction](../transactions/transactions.md) to do a specific set of actions.
 Only signed transactions can be submitted to the network and included in a validated ledger.

 To make a digital signature, you use a cryptographic key pair associated with the transaction's sending account.
-A key pair may be generated using any of the XRP Ledger's supported cryptographic signing algorithms signing-algorithms.
+A key pair can be generated using any of the XRP Ledger's supported cryptographic signing algorithms signing-algorithms.
 A key pair can be used as a master key pair, regular key pair, or a member of a signer list, regardless of what algorithm was used to generate it.

 **Warning:** It is important to maintain proper security over your cryptographic keys.
 Digital signatures are the only way of authorizing transactions in the XRP Ledger, and there is no privileged administrator who can undo or reverse any transactions after they have applied.
 If someone else knows the seed or private key of your XRP Ledger account, that person can create digital signatures to authorize any transaction the same as you could.